sanjay-ar/INCOIS_AAIDeS-Project/README.md

-Here's a concise and professional README for your **INCOIS_AAIDeS Project**:

----

-# INCOIS_AAIDeS Project: Automated Animal Identification and Detection of Species
+# AAIDeS Project: Automated Animal Identification and Detection of Species

 **Mission:** Empower fishermen through cutting-edge technology by revolutionizing the fishing industry with a sustainable and efficient approach.